F5Networks/f5-aws-cloudformation/supported/solutions/autoscale/waf/README.md

 #### Detailed clustering information
 This solution creates a clustered system with "AutoSync" enabled, so any change is immediately propagated throughout the cluster.
 Each cluster member instance reports "Active" and "Actively" processes traffic.
 Although Autosync is enabled and technically you can make changes to any existing clustered member, for consistency we recommend you make any changes to the original, primary instance.

-We also recommended you launch the cluster with one member instance to start.
-This instance registers itself as the primary and sets "Scale In" protection to Enabled.
+We recommend you launch the cluster with two instances to start.
+To determine the master instance, look for instance with *Scale-In Protection*.
+You can find the Scale-In Protection value in AWS by clicking **Auto Scaling Groups** > *Click your Auto Scale group* > **Instances Tab**, and then under the Protected From tab, look for the instance with **Scale-In**.

 When the first auto scale instance is launched, a Device Group called "autoscale-group" is automatically created.